Fahmida Azim

+Early life and education

+Azim was born in 1994 to a Bengali Muslim family in Bangladesh, and moved to the United States with her parents when she was a child.
+She was raised in Virginia, and graduated from VCU School of the Arts.

 Recognition

+Azim and Seema Yasmin's book Muslim Women Are Everything was awarded the 2021 International Book Award for Multicultural Non-Fiction.

-Azim was a co-winner of the first Pulitzer Prize for Illustrated Reporting, for her 2021 work "How I Escaped a Chinese Internment Camp".
+Azim was a co-winner of the first Pulitzer Prize for Illustrated Reporting and Commentary, for her illustrations of the 2021 comics journalism work "How I Escaped a Chinese Internment Camp".
 She also won the 2022 Golden Kite Award for Best Illustrated Book for Older Readers, for her illustrations in Samira Surfs by Rukhsanna Guidroz.

 Personal life

-Azim was born in Bangladesh in 1994, and moved to the United States with her parents when she was a child.
-She was raised in Virginia, and graduated from VCU School of the Arts.

 As of 2022, Azim lives in Seattle.